Collodi Castle, the lost village

 and updated on

-In the heart of the province of Pistoia in Tuscany lies a village with a fairy-tale atmosphere.
-Steep slopes, rugged climbs, picturesque cottages enveloped in an almost magical aura and verdant paths welcome visitors to Collodi Castle.
-In the town of the puppet Pinocchio, this small hamlet stands out timidly in the distance, remote and almost uninhabited, seemingly lost in time and space.
-The ancient village has medieval origins, dating back to the 12th century, and still retains the charm of its immortal stone buildings and hard cobblestones.
-Along the narrow streets, engraved on the pavement, you can find mysterious symbols that have resisted the passing of the centuries.
+In the heart of the province of Pistoia, in Tuscany, lies Collodi Castle (Collodi Castello), a village with a fairy-tale atmosphere.
+Steep slopes, rugged climbs, picturesque cottages enveloped in an almost magical aura and verdant paths welcome visitors to this small village.
+This small hamlet of Collodi appears faintly in the distance, remote and almost uninhabited, seemingly lost in time and space.
+It dates back to the 12th century, and still retains the charm of its immortal stone buildings and hard cobblestones.
+Along the narrow streets, you can find mysterious symbols engraved on the pavement, that have resisted the passing of the centuries.

 A walk in the village of Collodi Castle